New Opioid Laws Appear to Be Lowering Prescription Medications Overdoses, but the Overall Overdose Rate High Due to Illicit Substances

 “The accompanying editorial, titled ‘We Cannot Treat the Dead,’ questioned whether the marked increase in US suicide rates might be related to inadequate pain treatment, as a CDC study noted that 22% of suicides in 2015 reportedly occurred among people with documented physical health problems.”

-In April, 2019, the CDC responded to the outcry from chronic pain patients with an article in the New England Journal of Medicine.
+In April, 2019, the CDC responded to the outcry from chronic pain patients with a June 13, 2019 article in the New England Journal of Medicine.
 The piece was co-authored by Debbie Dowell, MD, MPH, Chief Medical Officer, National Center for Injury Prevention and Control, who leads the CDC’s Opioid Response Coordination Unit (ORCU), Tamara Haegerich, Associate Director for Science at Centers for Disease Control and Prevention, along with Roger Chou, M.D..
 It stated that:

 “Efforts to implement prescribing recommendations to reduce opioid-related harms are laudable.
 Unfortunately, some policies and practices purportedly derived from the guideline have in fact been inconsistent with, and often go beyond, its recommendations.
 A consensus panel has highlighted these inconsistencies, which include inflexible application of recommended dosage and duration thresholds and policies that encourage hard limits and abrupt tapering for drug dosages, resulting in sudden opioid discontinuation or dismissal of patients from a physician’s practice.
 The panel also noted the potential for misapplication of the recommendations to populations outside the scope of the guideline.
 Such misapplication has been purported for patients with pain associated with cancer, surgical procedures, or acute sickle cell crises.
 There have also been reports of misapplication of the guideline’s dosage thresholds to opioid agonists for treatment of opioid use disorder.
 Such actions are likely to result in harm to patients.”